 We’ve always loved salsa and fish together.
 Salsa is light enough that it doesn’t overwhelm fish — and yet it can add tons of color, texture, flavor, and juice to a dish.
 Here, we marinate salmon in garlic, spices, honey, adobo sauce, and lime, and then grill it ‘til it’s lightly charred — so it’s already loaded with smoke, heat, and citrus.
 And then we pile on a chipotle salsa that’s full of fresh tomatoes, pungent onions, adobo chiles, and bright, puckery lime.
 What a juicy, crunchy bite it makes with the spicy-sweet salmon!

-If you’ve had the winter doldrums, this dish is the antidote — it’s like summer, bursting with citrus and sunshine.
-It’s the perfect light meal for those weeknights when you don’t have the energy to go out, but you still want something a little bit special.
+If you’ve had the pandemical doldrums, this dish is the antidote — it’s bursting with citrus and sunshine.
+It’s the perfect light meal for those weeknights when you don’t have the energy (or a clean mask) to go out, but you still want something a little bit special.
 Serve the salmon atop some greens or brown rice if you like.
 And that salsa definitely deserves a pile of well-salted and crunchy tortilla chips.

 For the salmon and marinade:

 ½ tsp kosher salt

 1 Tbsp adobo sauce (from a can of adobo chiles)

 3 Tbsp lime juice